open2c/cooler/docs/cli.rst

 .. option:: --convergence-policy <convergence_policy>

-    What to do with weights when balancing doesn't converge in max_iters.  [default: store_final]
+    What to do with weights when balancing doesn't converge in max_iters. 'store_final': Store the final result, regardless of whether the iterations converge to the specified tolerance; 'store_nan': Store a vector of NaN values to indicate that the matrix failed to converge; 'discard': Store nothing and exit gracefully; 'error': Abort with non-zero exit status.  [default: store_final]

 ----